bmuschko/gradle-gae-plugin/README.md

 the plugin will overwrite the log output file.
 * `outputFile`: The file the logs get written to.

-The task `gaeUpdate` allows you to specify that you want to upload a Java 7-compatible application:
+The task `gaeUpdate` allows you to specify upload specific settings.
+Define the tasks' properties in the closure `update`:

 * `useJava7`: Java 7 compatibility flag (default to `false` if not set).
 This feature will require a App Engine SDK of >= 1.7.3.